-Supplicant, Network Access Device and Authentication Server are the 3 key components which are involved in dot1x authentication.
+Supplicant, Network Access Device, and Authentication Server are the 3 key components that are involved in dot1x authentication.

-Supplicant: User/Endpoint who’s trying to authenticate in order to gain the network access.
+Supplicant: User/Endpoint who’s trying to authenticate in order to gain network access.

 NAD: Access switch/Access point to which the supplicant is connected which will carry the user credentials and present it to the server in order to authenticate the user.